Mathnerd314/stroscot/docs/Commentary/State.rst

 Unfortunately, the only known monad satisfying right shrinking is the lazy state monad ``s -> (a,s)`` (and its restrictions, the output monad ``Monoid w => (a,w)``, reader monad ``p -> a``, identity monad ``a``, and trivial monad ``Void``).
 Erkok has a proof 3.1.6 that the trivial monad ``const Void`` is the only monad satisfying left-strictness ``undefined >>= f = undefined``, right shrinking, strictness 2.1.1, and various other properties.
 The setup is the above right shrinking rule where ``f xs = return (1 : xs); g xs = case xs of [x] -> return x; _ -> return 1``.
 He says "It is easy to see that [the LHS mdo block] must yield bottom by the strictness property".
 Expanding on this, if we start with ``(z,w) = undefined``, then after one loop we get ``z=1:undefined`` and ``g z = undefined``, so the overall function returns ``undefined`` by the left-strictness property, so therefore by strictness 2.1.1 the overall ``mfix`` is also undefined.
 But of course, if we start with the fixed point of the RHS, ``(z,w) = (repeat 1,1)``, we get that back even in the LHS.
 So Erkok's proof relies on strictness and ``mfix`` producing the least fixed point.
 Using similar arguments about bottom, there is a proof that Haskell `cannot have a State monad <https://smallbone.se/no-state-monad.html>`__.
 Really, the discussion should focus on the monad's behavior for defined values and total functions, and not discuss bottom or seq at all.
 I think it's best to suppose that the premises of the proof are incorrect, but the fact remains that the only known right-shrinkable monad is the lazy state monad.
 Absent other monads, it seems the lazy state monad is really the canonical implementation of ``MonadFix``, similar to how lists are the only non-trivial implementation of ``MonadZip`` and everything else is just lifting.

 But Erkok had to write a thesis, so of course he can't just say "lazy state is MonadFix" and leave it there.
 Erkok proposes to leave out right shrinking and other properties to obtain a more general definition.
 The main issue with this is that ``mfix`` for the lazy state monad is no longer unique - there is a "shallow" mfix operations which simply apply the function to the bottom state.
-Erkok's definition of ``mfix`` for I/O is shallow in this sense.
-For ADT-style monads, ``mfix`` simply follows the structure of the monad (c.f. `GHC.Generics instances <https://hackage.haskell.org/package/base-4.18.0.0/docs/src/Control.Monad.Fix.html#line-140>`__).
+Erkok's definition of ``mfix`` for I/O is shallow in this sense. ``mfix`` cannot be implemented in general for ADT-style monads. (c.f. `GHC.Generics instances <https://hackage.haskell.org/package/base-4.18.0.0/docs/src/Control.Monad.Fix.html#line-140>`__).
 These operations are kind of useful for

 data    U1        p = U1                  -- lifted version of ()
 data    (:+:) f g p = L1 (f p) | R1 (g p) -- lifted version of Either